Best holiday rental deals in Tropea

 The Weather in Tropea

-Tropea holiday lettings bring you to an ancient yet fresh city
+Tropea holiday accommodation brings you to an ancient yet fresh city

 Sweet red onions and seafood

 The fresh southern Italian fare is some of the tastiest you'll ever eat.
 Freshly caught fish, lamb, goat, sausages, caramelised red onions and olive oil as fragrant as the groves that cling to the cliffs are all on the menu.

 Affordable restaurants serve fresh seafood and incorporate the town's trademark sweet red onions at every opportunity.
 Wander to Tonino's on the main street for a glass of latte di mandorla (almond milk), the perfect refreshment on hot summer days.